gomsang/PublicMaskAndroid/README.md

-Please understand that the urgently produced Android application does not make the project's own pattern smooth.
+Please understand that the code pattern of the project is not smooth because we created the application for a short period of time.
 If you have any questions regarding this project, please send us a Github personal email.